Is Stanley Lucas the Next President of Haiti? By Jacques. J...

 The radio listeners at Radio Classique certainly seem to agree.

-Topic: Haiti: Le coup d'etat de Preval par Stanley Lucas
+The topic is: Haiti: Le coup d'etat de Preval par Stanley Lucas

 Messages in this topic